Enhance any sized small sheds with this easy DIY pallet shed porch! Simply set into place, then decorate!

 View the Garden Shed sign addition HERE

 You may remember the latest addition where a tall vertical garden shed sign and black flowerbed edging was added.
-The added features really finished off the side!
+The added features to this sloped roof wonder really finished off the side!

 But I never did finish the front of the garden shed.

-While it’s already cute with the window boxed fern and galvanized containers for decoration, I was waiting to either land the right wood or pallets to create a pallet porch to give the shed a little more presence.
+While the shed style is already cute with the window boxed fern and galvanized containers for decoration, I was waiting to either land the right wood or pallets to create a pallet porch to give the shed a little more presence.
 A pallet wood porch could also become the perfect spot to place the planters on for easier lawn mowing too!

 Using new lumber to build a shed front porch was of course an option, but I felt it would have looked too new with all the other reclaimed wood siding used on the garden shed.

 So I patiently waited for whatever was to ultimately come my way.

 And then I found the perfect free pallets for the pallet wood shed addition!